flexera-public/policy_templates/cost/azure/idle_compute_instances/README.md

 ## Prerequisites

-To run this policy the Policy Manager must create an Azure Resource Manager Credential.
+This policy requires the Azure Resource Manager Credential.
+When applying the policy select the appropriate credentials from the list for your tenant.
+If such credential doesn't exist please contact your cloud admin to create the Credential.

 The credential must contain the value *Azure RM* in the Provider field.
 Refer to our documentation for more details on the [Credential Service](https://docs.rightscale.com/credentials/)

 ### Azure Required Permissions